joffrey-bion/krossbow/README.md

 #### Using custom text conversions

-If you want to use your own text conversion, you can implement `TextMessageConverter` without any additional module , and use `withTextConversions` to wrap your `StompSession` into a `StompSessionWithClassToTextConversions`.
+If you want to use your own text conversion, you can implement `TextMessageConverter` without any additional module, and use `withTextConversions` to wrap your `StompSession` into a `StompSessionWithClassToTextConversions`.

 **Warning:** reflection-based conversions are very likely to behave poorly on the JS platform.
 It is usually safer to rely on Kotlinx Serialization for multiplatform conversions.

 ```kotlin
 val myConverter = object : TextMessageConverter {